Supply Chain Roundtable

 Mexican Snapper and Grouper

-Mexico is the fourth-largest snapper and grouper producing country in the world, contributing five percent of the global snapper and grouper sector volume.
+Mexico is the fourth-largest snapper and grouper-producing country in the world, accounting for 5% of the global snapper and grouper sector volume.

 Mexico is the most important source of imported snapper and grouper to the United States.
-Mexican snapper and grouper is a significant trade commodity, and a substantial amount (primarily from the Gulf of Mexico) is exported to the United States.
+Mexican snapper and grouper are significant trade commodities, and a substantial amount (primarily from the Gulf of Mexico) is exported to the United States.

 A great deal of product (especially that harvested in the Pacific) also remains in the domestic market, which is beginning to engage in sustainability.